jellinki/jellyblog/aboutme.md

 subtitle: <3
 ---

 Hello, my name is Katelyn Gelle!
 I am a senior at Del Norte High School.
 I am seventeen years old, and my favorite color is purple.
-Here are my current classes this trimester:
+Here are my classes this trimester:

 <!--to make things appear on separate lines, add two spaces after each "line"-->
 1st Period: Physics/Chemistry